alasdairforsythe/capcode/README.md

 - Any other uppercase characters within a word are lowercased and proceeded by the C characterToken, e.g. Test -> Ctest, tESt -> tCeCst

 Notes:
-- Titlecase glyphs are always proceeded by T titleToken, and are otherwise unrelated to the rules for the uppercase
+- Titlecase glyphs (for special glphs that have distinct uppercase & titlecase) are left unchanged
 - C characterToken never occurs before the last character in a word, in that case W wordToken is used (W uppercases all characters from here until the end of the word)
 - E endToken never occurs in the middle of a word, while B beginToken may occur in the middle of a word